 Both companies have updated websites with ferry schedule times and ticket information, including widgets to reserve tickets and pay for them online.
 Ultramar’s website here and Winjet’s website is here.

-Daily Ferry Crossing Times to Cozumel and Playa del Carmen
+Daily Cozumel Ferry Crossing Times

 The ferry schedules are pretty regular, offering crossings on the hour, going both ways from Cozumel to and from Playa.
 Until travel restrictions fully cease, it is always best to double-check departure times just before you plan to use the ferry services.
 That said: